a7ul/blog/src/pages/react-custom-renderer/index.md

 ### fiber

 This was introduced in the new React Fiber Reconciler.
-A fiber is a JavaScript object that contains information about a component, its input and output.
+A fiber (lowecase f) is a JavaScript object that contains information about a component, its input and output.
 It has a one to one relation with the instance.
 It manages the work for the instance.
 The fiber keeps track of the instance using the property stateNode.
 And it also has information about its relationship with other instances.
 At any time, a component instance has at most two fibers that correspond to it: the current (flushed fiber or rendered fiber) and the work-in-progress fiber.
 A fiber node looks like this

 ```js
 {